KDE/documentation-docs-krita-org/untranslatable_pages/building/build_krita_for_android.rst

    scripts cannot search in separate directories.

-2) ``CMAKE_TOOLCHAIN_FILE`` should point to a special toolchain file that will read custom environment variables (pre-set in the docker containter) and locates SDK and NDK paths.
+2) ``CMAKE_TOOLCHAIN_FILE`` should point to a special toolchain file that will read custom environment variables (pre-set in the docker container) and locates SDK and NDK paths.

 3) Enable ``ANDROID_ENABLE_STDIO_FORWARDING`` to get proper logging in 'logcat'.
 This